 G-RO’s large wheels are, in fact a cool feature that may come in handy for some travelers.
 They roll more easily over uneven surfaces, so those city curbs or European cobblestones will be smooth sailing.

-Barracuda’s smart carry-on suitcase is part of a trend of collapsible luggage that makes storage easier for those with a small living space.
+Barracuda’s smart carry-on suitcase is part of a trend of collapsible luggage that makes storage easier for people with a small living space.
 Their offering is indeed compact, collapsing down to about 4 inches thick.

 The case is available in just one size, the 22″ carry-on.